scholarslab/scholarslab.github.io/collections/_posts/2012-09-10-geocoding-for-neatline-part-i.md

 layout: post
 slug: geocoding-for-neatline-part-i
 title: Geocoding for Neatline - Part I
-categories:
+category: blog
+tags:
 - Research and Development
-tags:
-- geocoding
-- hacks
-- mechanize
 - neatline
+- code
-- neatline features
+- gis
-- ruby
+- Geospatial and Temporal
 ---

 Recently I was asked if there was a way to [import place names in connection with lat/lon points](https://twitter.com/S_moores/status/222369341390331904).
 Twitter's character limitation does't provide an adequate format to respond, and this technique can be quite useful outside of Neatline too, so I thought I would dive in a bit and explain a method to can get prepare place names for use in Omeka and beyond.
 This will be a two part series where I cover the basics of geocoding locations in a CSV file, then move to using these points with the [NeatlineFeatures](http://omeka.org/add-ons/plugins/neatlinefeatures/) and [Neatline](http://omeka.org/add-ons/plugins/neatline/) plugins for [Omeka](http://omeka.org/).